21 Types of Architectural Arches

 florentine arch

-A Florentine arch is an arch in which intrados is semicircular in form and extrados consists of two centered pointed arch.
-All three centers of intrados and extrados lie on the springing line of the arch.
+A Florentine arch is an arch in which intrados is semicircular and extrados consists of two centred pointed arches.
+All three centres of intrados and extrados lie on the springing line of the arch.

 Ogee Arch